floridahackers/fh-platform/README.md

 ## Development

 To run the site in development mode, you'll need node installed.
-Then simply open up a terminal and run this command to start up a server in development mode.
+Then simply open up a terminal and run this command to start up a server in development mode at `http://localhost:8080/`

 ```
 npm run start
 ```

----
+##### Production build

 To generate an optimized, production ready build, simply run
 ```